 MP for Southend West and Leigh

-David Burton-Sampson is a Labour (Co-op) MP for Southend West and Leigh, elected in 2024.
-He currently sits on the Women and Equalities Committee and has previously served on committees examining the Mental Health Bill [HL] and the Crime and Policing Bill.
+David Burton-Sampson is a Labour (Co-op) MP for Southend West and Leigh, elected on 4 July 2024.
+He currently serves on the Women and Equalities Committee (from 28 October 2024) and has previously sat on committees linked to the Mental Health Bill [HL] and the Crime and Policing Bill in 2025.

-Declared financial interests include shareholdings (two entries) and gifts, benefits and hospitality from UK sources (one entry).
+Declared financial interests include two shareholdings and one entry for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026